The Soul Cages (story): Background

-The question of authenticity is complicated by the fact that Keightley claimed to have found sources afterwards, in the coasts of Cork and Co.
-Wicklow, who knew tales just as Keightley had written them, except the souls were kept in "things like flower-pots" (rather than lobster pots).
+The question of authenticity is complicated by the fact that Keightley claimed to have found sources afterwards, in the coasts of County Cork and County Wicklow, who knew tales just as Keightley had written them, except the souls were kept in "things like flower-pots" (rather than lobster pots).
 One scholar, who believed Keightley's confession to have taken place as late as 1878, viewed this as Keightley's "creation" becoming disseminated among the populace during the intervening years and "pass[ing] back into oral tradition".
 However, in the 1829 letter Keightley explains he "met with two persons different parts of Ireland who were well acquainted with the legend from their childhood", implying the legend existed many years before Keightley invented it.
+However later search has found no such legend in the Irish regions in question.

 Keightley had localized the tale to Dunbeg Bay, County Clare.
 Thomas Johnson Westropp, who collected folk-belief of mer-folk in County Clare was not able to find instances of this tale near the setting of the tale, in either Doonbeg or Kilkee, but he seemed to regard this tale as genuine despite reservations.